-If a location has not yet been determined, site locations and/or spaces may then be surveyed to determine a location that works best for the business.
+If a location has not yet been determined, site locations and/or spaces may then be reviewed and analyzed to determine a location that works best for the business.

 Creation of the concept drawings and designs for the client to review.
 The designs help the client visualise the final product.

-Once the design has been approved, a commercial architect can then generate the technical plans, project timelines, and cost of development.
+Once the design has been approved, a commercial architect can then generate the technical plans, project timelines, and the probable cost of development.
 This will finalise the project plan.

 Beyond this point, the commercial architect liaises with the construction company and various vendors to guide the construction of the building/space.